Vector Borne Disease

 SNAP®4DX®plus test kit is designed to detect antibodies seroreactive to tick-borne diseases and uses a conjugate that is not species-specific (e.g. can bind to antibodies from other animals other than dogs); however, it is licensed only for use in dogs.
 Several studies report using feline and equine sera with SNAP®4DX®plus to detect seroreactivity to Anaplasma spp, Ehrlichia spp, and Borrelia burgdorferi peptides.
 Clinicians who choose to use serologic tests not licensed for use in a particular animals, should do so with the understanding that the sera may not consistently react with small peptides validated for canine seroreactivity, potentially generating inaccurate results.

-How should I interpret a positive PCR test?
+How should I interpret a positive PCR result?

 A positive PCR test indicates the presence of pathogen DNA in the clinical sample, which supports a recent or current infection.
 All positive PCRs are confirmed with either DNA sequence analysis and/or a second species-specific PCR.
 Occasionally we may report results as equivocal if we obtain a weak positive screening result and are unable to repeat or confirm the original positive PCR.
 In these cases, you will be provided with a free PCR test to use immediately or at a later date for retesting.

-How should I interpret a negative PCR test?
+How should I interpret a negative PCR result?

 PCR is a highly sensitive method for the detection of pathogen DNA; however, false-negative results may occur if pathogen is not in the specimen submitted for testing or if the pathogen load is below the limit of detection.
 The stage of infection can impact pathogen load.
 For example, vector-borne pathogen load is typically higher when sampled during the acute phase of an infection.
 Clinicians should not consider a negative diagnostic PCR result as conclusive evidence for the absence of an infection, but rather that the pathogen DNA was not detected in a particular sample at a particular point in time.
 Combining molecular and serologic modalities can improve the likelihood of obtaining a diagnosis.